citrix/workspace-linux-platform-optimization-sdk/docs/index.md

 # Plugins for non-X11 environments

-This SDK includes a separate version of the Receiver engine, **wfica\_for\_plugins** that is not linked with any X11 libraries.
+This SDK includes a separate version of the Workspace app engine, **wfica\_for\_plugins** that is not linked with any X11 libraries.
 The program requires a **KVMEPlugin.so** that provides video output, mouse and keyboard input, and timer and event detection services.
 Some features of the X11 version are not yet available: clipboard, sessions with multiple windows ("Seamless Windows"), multimedia and Flash support.

 Two example plugin implementations are included: **SDL\_plugin** contains an implementation based on the SDL library; and **FB\_plugin** contains a version using Linux system calls and device files, using the raw frame buffer for display.